idubrov/ivans-rv/src/lib/content/2022-06-08-riveting-rudder/index.md

 ![](7-primer-is-gone.jpeg)

 Another small task I did is to install nut plates on the counter-balance nut plate strip.
+I used NAS 1097 rivets to attach nut plates to the nut plate strip as they have smaller heads and counter-sinking could be done by turning the deburring tool just a few turns..

 Also, I filed the counter-balance a bit so it fits without interfering with the rivets.
 I am not 100% confident it sits flat, though.
-I wanted to use screws to clamp it and see marks on the lead (since the lead is so soft, the rivet would leave a mark), but I don't have a nut to use with the #10 screws (and I cannot use nut plates and they will lock the screws).
+I wanted to use screws to clamp it and see marks on the lead (since the lead is so soft, the rivet would leave a mark), but I don't have a nut to use with the #10 screws (and I cannot use nut plates since they will lock the screws).

 ![](8-counterweight.jpeg)